AhmadZ1/Key-Value-DataBase/README.md

 Note that enabling autosave is not recommended for big databases (rows >= 10000), manual saving it better.

-# If you want to create the database in the current folder, just put the path as empty string and set current_directory to True, for example:
-# db = DataBase("", "MyDb", current_directory=True)
+If you want to create the database in the current folder, just put the path as empty string and set current_directory to True, for example: db = DataBase("", "MyDb", current_directory=True)

 You can use this database to store many things, like my_db.add_key("username", ["password", "email", "location", "id"]) or many other uses.

-pip command to download from cmd/terminal: pip install keyvalue-database
+# pip command to download from cmd/terminal: pip install keyvalue-database
+# To import after installation, do import kv_database
+# To upgrade the current virsion you have: pip install --upgrade keyvalue-database